DocXadcon/REGIMEN_DAY/README.md

 This bot is for a person who wants to make his day more productive.

 **Setting up**
-*Update package lists sudo apt-get update;
+*Update package lists sudo apt-get update;./
 *Make sure Git and docker-compose are installed apt-get install git docker-compose -y;
 *Clone this repo via git clone https://github.com/DocXadcon/REGIMEN_DAY.git;
 *Move to the directory cd Regimen_day.